KATRIN-Experiment/Kassiopeia/source/examples.rst

 These files serve as a working example of various features of the simulation, but also as a reference for your own configurations.
 Please take some time to investigate these example files.

+The example configurations can be found online at :gh-code:`Kassiopeia/XML/Examples` and are installed to:

+    ``$KASPERSYS/config/Kassiopeia/Examples/``

 The Dipole Trap Example
 """""""""""""""""""""""